notlfish/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This is a social media app featuring Friendships, friendship request, posts, comments and likes.

 ## Built With